Learn about the support we provide to dementia researchers who are funded by other organisations.

 How are applications reviewed?

-We strongly advise applicants read our criteria and guidelines before completing the partnership application form; applications that do not follow the guidance are likely to be rejected.
+We strongly advise applicants read our criteria and guidelines (PDF) before completing the partnership application form; applications that do not follow the guidance are likely to be rejected.

 Applications will be reviewed by the review panel, made up of staff from Alzheimer’s Society Research and Development directorate and people affected by dementia.